-Scented Lotions and Sprays – SensaCalm provides lotions and room sprays in calming lavender or energizing citrus scents, ensuring there is something for everyone.
+Scented Lotions and Sprays – Many scents have been proven to help calm the body and improve mood and sleep.
+SensaCalm provides lotions and room sprays in calming lavender or energizing citrus scents, ensuring there is something for everyone.

 Chewies – Safer than chewing gum, and minus sugar or strong flavor, chewies allow young children and aggressive biters a safe way to develop oral sensory skills.

-White Noise Machine – The DEX Sound Sleeper helps drown out household noises while providing the user with several calming sounds including “rain” and “ocean” allowing for more restful sleep.
+White Noise Machine – A white noise machine is great for drowning out household noise, leading to better sleep.
+The DEX Sound Sleeper helps drown out household noises while providing the user with several calming sounds including “rain” and “ocean” allowing for more restful sleep.